-Most folks want to know the average square footage cost of a new front porch as part of the planning process.
+Most folks want to know how much it costs to build a porch and the average square footage cost of a new front porch as part of the planning process.

 It can vary from state to state and from region to region.

 There are many different variables but it does help to get an approximate idea as to what your investment will be.

 Here's data I've compiled; however, your actual costs will depend on several factors that we discuss below.

 Latest figures indicate a 16 x 20 foot porch will have an average cost of approximately $60-$100 per square foot or approximately $20,800 to $32,000.

 It is also worthy to note the expected resale value of that porch may be about 70-85 percent depending on your geographical area.